wp-plugins/custom-post-donations/readme.txt

 **3 Donation plugins in one!
 (5 with Pro Version)**

-<a href='http://labs.hahncreativegroup.com/wordpress-plugins/custom-post-donations-pro/'>Upgrade to Pro Version</a>
+<a href='http://labs.hahncreativegroup.com/wordpress-plugins/custom-post-donations-pro/'>Upgrade to Pro Version</a> - (Marked down for Thanksgiving!)

 = Donation Widget Types =